Deploying from one Cloud environment to another

-In order to deploy meta data changes from one Cloud environment to another click the 'Deploy changes to ..' button on the environment where the changes has been made.
+In order to deploy meta data changes from one Cloud environment to another click the 'Deploy changes to ..' button on the environment where the changes have been made.
 The deployment will kick in, and you can follow the process in the 'Activity Log' in your browser by clicking on 'View Details'.

 Once it's done the changes will have been applied to the Cloud environment next in line.
-If you have more Cloud environment, follow the same procedure to deploy the changes all the way up to your Live site.
+If you have more Cloud environments, follow the same procedure to deploy the changes all the way up to your Live site.

 When you deploy from i.e. your Development environment to your Live environment, any changes made on the Live environment will be merged back into the Development environment.